BennyLin1/calculator/README.md

 # Calculator

-Inspiring by the Odin Project Assignment : Calculator Project includes the use of JavaScript, HTML and CSS and aims to implement OOP concepts.
+Inspired by the Odin Project

+Assignment : Calculator

+Project includes the use of JavaScript, HTML, CSS and implements basci OOP concepts.